ainsleys/derivadex-api-docs/source/includes/main.md

 you will want to decode the contents into a more suitable form for your purposes as necessary (for example loading data from a snapshot of the state), and will need to encode it back again if you are saving it back into the tree.
 A sample of Python code that derives this ABI-encoding, including the DDX grains conversion (10 ** 18) for certain variables, is shown on the right.
-It's demonstrated in the code sample, but it's worth highlighting that the `ema` component, which can be a negative value, is ABI-encoded to a 32-byte value where the first 16 bytes will either be `0x00000000000000000000000000000000` (positive) or `0x00000000000000000000000000000001` (negative), and the next 16 bytes is the absolute value of the `ema`.
+It"s demonstrated in the code sample, but it"s worth highlighting that the `ema` component, which can be a negative value, is ABI-encoded to a 32-byte value where the first 16 bytes will either be `0x00000000000000000000000000000000` (positive) or `0x00000000000000000000000000000001` (negative), and the next 16 bytes is the absolute value of the `ema`.